 Finalizing Your Budget Categories and Getting Started

-Do you need help tracking your spending to see if you are on the right track with your budget?
+Need some help keeping track of spending?
 A SoFi Money® cash management account may be a great option for you.
-With SoFi Money you are able to see your spending on your weekly dashboard in the SoFi app.
+With SoFi Money, you are able to see your weekly spending right in the dashboard of the SoFi Money app.

 External Websites: The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.